hspsh/labella/backend/README.md

 ## Production

 If you are running it outside the docker, then please run:
-`java -Dspring.datasource.url=jdbc:h2:file:/path/to/labella/db -Dserver.port=8080 -jar app.jar"
+`java -Dspring.datasource.url=jdbc:h2:file:/path/to/labella/db -DprinterName=??? -Dserver.port=8080 -jar app.jar`
+Best build by gettobuild.sh, it will build also frontend.